jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "JDI Title" text equals to "JDI TESTING PLATFORM" Then the "JDI Title" text contains "JDI"
-Then the "JDI Title" text matches to regexp ".* TESTING .*"
+Then the "JDI Title" text matches to ".* TESTING .*"

 Scenario example for Label: